hicommonwealth/commonwealth/wiki/Webhooks.md

 # Webhooks
 ## Overview
+### Production
+Set the `SEND_WEBHOOKS_EMAILS` env var to true to enable sending Webhooks and emails.
+This env var should be false or undefined everywhere except for the production app (i.e. undefined on Frick/Frack/QA).

 ### Development
 **Testing Script**

 To facilitate testing of specific webhooks there is a script (`packages/commonwealth/server/scripts/emitWebhook.ts`) which can be invoked to emit a webhook with real data to any desired destination via the `yarn emit-webhook` command.